American humor: Themes

 One leading analysis of American humor, the 1931 book American Humor: A Study of the National Character by Constance Rourke, identified the character of the "Yankee" as that first American comic figure, the first widely accepted American character that the nation could find funny, make fun of and even export for the amusement of the world – a gangly traveler who told stories, played elaborate practical jokes, was ingenuous, sly, perhaps uneducated.
 She reports that American comedy sprang forth after the American Revolution, when the country was "freed from the worry of self preservation" and its citizens began to regard themselves as "works of art".

 Types of humor

-American humor might also be distinguished by its most common type of humor, for example, more slapstick and physical comedy.
-There is less emphasis on understatement, and so the humor tends to be more open, rather than satirizing the social system through exaggeration.

-American humor prefers more observational techniques.
+American humor has more observational techniques.
 However, the style of observational humor (while not exclusively American) is very much a staple of the American style of humor since it seeks to point out the aspects of American culture and social discourse which are obvious while at the same time highlighting their ridiculousness.